Below is a list of income that can be subtracted on your Mississippi return.

 - Self-Employment Tax deduction

 You may deduct a percentage of self-employment taxes that are imposed on your federal return.
-The percentage varies based with the tax year: 17% for 2017, 34% for 2018, and 50% for 2019 and after.
+The percentage varies based with the tax year: 34% for 2018, and 50% for 2019 and after.
 Enter the amount allowed on your federal return claimed and percentage for the year on your Mississippi return.